maiatoday/maiatoday.github.io/content/post/otto-bus-flow/index.md

 This blog post summarizes how to migrate from Otto Bus to Flow.

 I've also created a [Git repo](https://github.com/maiatoday/Pocket8Ball) with a simplified example that uses Otto Bus, with a conversion to Flow in the commit history.
 Check out the `otto-bus` tag for the working Otto Bus version and the `flow` tag for the converted Flow version.
 I am sparing you the Java to Kotlin conversions.
 This toy app lets you tap on the 8 ball for a message.
-It uses Otto Bus to notify the 8 Ball that a new message is needed as well as when a new message is availble.
+It uses Otto Bus to notify the 8 Ball that a new message is needed as well as when a new message is available.

 ![Pocket 8 Ball](eightball.png)